DEV Community

 Enter fullscreen mode Exit fullscreen mode

-• Rate limit handling with exponential backoff
+• Rate limit handling — exponential backoff on 429/529 responses

-• Input sanitization before LLM processing
+• Input sanitization — clean user input before it reaches the LLM

-The teams shipping the fastest right now aren't the ones with the most ML engineers.
-They're the ones who treat AI agents as software engineering problems — with proper error handling, observability, testing, and deployment pipelines.
+The teams shipping fastest right now aren't the ones with the most ML engineers.
+They're the ones treating AI agents as software engineering problems — with proper error handling, observability, testing, and deployment pipelines.
+Build it like you'd build any production system.

 Top comments (0)